Wood Top Collections

-We have several options available for sealing and finishing wood countertops.
-We have natural oils that can provide a food safe wood surface that can be used for food preparation as well as more durable commercial grade finish products that will seal the wood and prevent water from penetrating the wood’s surface.
+We have several options available for sealing and finishing wooden countertops.
+We have natural oils that can provide a food safe wood surface that can be used for food preparation, as well as more durable commercial grade finish products that will seal the wood and prevent water from penetrating the wood’s surface.

 Are wood countertops easy to maintain?

-Wood countertops are typically just as easy to maintain as other top options.
-When natural oil finish is used, the surface can be reoiled overtime to keep the surface looking as good as it did the day it was installed.
+Wooden countertops (and reclaimed wood countertops) are typically just as easy to maintain as other countertop materials.
+When natural oil finish is used, the surface can be re-oiled over time to keep the surface looking as good as it did the day it was installed.

 Can I cut on wood countertops?

-In order to keep your wood countertops looking good, we recommend using a cutting board for all of your knife work.
-This will prevent damaging the woods surface as well as the finish that’s protecting it.
+In order to keep your wooden countertops looking good, we recommend using a cutting board for all of your knife work.
+This will prevent damaging the wood’s surface as well as the finish that’s protecting it.